victorangeloblancada/victorangeloblancada.github.io-jekyll/_posts/2018-05-25-gdpr-day-zero.md

 Noted AI researcher Andrej Karpathy dubbed neural networks as software 2.0: whereas before programmers had to hard code intelligence into machines, data scientists now design programs to learn intelligent behavior from data.

+> Before programmers had to hard code intelligence into machines, data scientists now design programs to learn intelligent behavior from data.

 Neural networks have since been used in countless artificial intelligence applications, from fraud detection to image recognition to self-driving cars and even automated content generation.
 In 2017, AlphaGo, an AI that uses an artificial neural network to learn, beat the world number one ranked player in a series of matches of Go, a game so complex that there are more atoms in the universe than there are possible outcomes.

 It is therefore no surprise that McKinsey estimates that AI techniques have the potential to create between $3.5 trillion and $5.8 trillion in value annually.